Marion Scott (musicologist): Career

+Society of Women Musicians

-Marion Scott was a champion of contemporary music and an advocate for women in music.
+Scott was a champion of contemporary music and an advocate for women in music.
 She was the moving force behind the founding of the Society of Women Musicians (1911–1972) with her friends Katherine Eggar and Gertrude Eaton (1861–1940), a singer, editor and prison reformer.
-As the women envisioned the society, it would promote a sense of co-operation among women in different fields of music, provide performance opportunities and advice, and would even help women with the practical business aspects of their work.
+The society was fromed to promote a sense of co-operation among women in different fields of music, provide performance opportunities and advice, and would even help women with the practical business aspects of their work.
 The founding women and their Provisional Council made it clear that the society would have no political agenda and that it would be open to men who could join as associate members.
 Singer and composer Liza Lehmann (1862–1918) served as the first SWM president.
 By 1918, the SWM had earned such an enviable reputation that music critic, editor and teacher Percy A. Scholes (1877–1958) regarded the organisation as "a model for men".

-Scott established herself as an international authority on Haydn, publishing dozens of articles and studies about him between 1930 and 1952.
-She published her own editions of Haydn's music with Oxford University Press; however, her book about Haydn's chamber music was left incomplete at the time of her death.
-Her massive Haydn Catalogue appeared in the Grove's Dictionary of Music and Musicians in 1954.
-Marion Scott published her only full-length book, Beethoven, in 1934 under the J. M. Dent & Sons, Ltd. imprint as part of the Music Masters Series.
-This 343-page illustrated biography remains a classic study of the man and his music.
-The book met with both critical and public acclaim, the degree of its popularity underscored by the fact that it was reprinted numerous times.
-Her book is still in demand today and is often quoted by contemporary writers discussing the metaphysical perspectives of Beethoven's life and work.
-Her brief study of Mendelssohn later appeared in the Novello series of Biographies of Great Musicians.